gmtribe/launchpad-CCA/docs/autogen/src/src/ContinuousClearingAuction.sol/contract.ContinuousClearingAuction.md

 Whether the auction has graduated as of the given checkpoint

-The auction is considered `graudated` if the total currency raised exceeds the required currency raised
+The auction is considered graduated if the currency raised is greater than or equal to the required currency raised

 ```solidity